 Many executives believe that the strategic planning process is synonymous with strategy formation.
 Wikipedia acknowledges the relationship between the two with the following definition: “Strategic planning is an organization’s process of defining its strategy, or direction, and making decisions on allocating its resources to pursue this strategy.”
 The site also defines strategy as “a high level plan to achieve one or more goals under conditions of uncertainty.”
 So, certainly from a theoretical perspective it seems like strategy should be derived during the strategic plan process.

+Unfortunately, my experience indicates the typical strat plan process does not drive company strategy.
 I first reached this conclusion while participating in the strat plan process of my Fortune 300 company.
-The strategic planning process devolved into a business unit resource allocation exercise for the coming year.
-Winning or losing this negotiation had a direct impact on executive compensation.
-As a result, the strategic planning process transformed from a long-term decision-driving effort into a negotiation where resource requests for the next 12 months were met in exchange for revenue growth commitments over that same timeframe.
+The strategic planning process devolved from the higher purpose defined by Wikipedia into a business unit resource allocation exercise.
+Our business unit’s strategic planning efforts were dedicated to providing the minimum revenue growth commitments for the next 12 months in exchange for the maximum resource allocation over that same timeframe.

 I’ve observed similar approaches to strat planning in other companies too.
-So in most companies, the term “strategic planning process” is really a misnomer because strategies are rarely introduced during its namesake process.
+So, the term “strategic planning process” is really a misnomer because strategies are rarely introduced during its namesake process.
 There is no incentive to propose strategies with long-term potential because they are less likely to receive funding.
 If strategic issues arise during the strategic planning process, they are usually tabled for a more-detailed examination outside the process.

-Strategy formation needs to stand apart from the typical strat plan cycle in order to have the greatest impact on the company.
+Strategy formation needs to separate from the typical strat plan cycle in order to be successful and have the greatest impact on the company.